-Spaghetti squash is pretty simple to cook and can be ready in 10 minutes.
+Spaghetti squash is pretty simple to cook and can be ready in 10 minutes if you make it in the microwave (45 minutes when roasted in the oven)

-Some people cook winter squash in an oven to get the full richness of a nutty winter squash.
-It’s not really necessary with spaghetti squash however, as the taste is so much lighter than most Winter squash.
+It is often preferable to roast winter squash in an oven to get the full richness of a nutty winter squash.
+It’s not really necessary with spaghetti squash however, as the flavor is so much lighter than most Winter squash.

 I usually cook them like this: